openstack-archive/murano/doc/source/draft/admin-guide/deploy_murano/install_manually.rst

        MURANO_API_URL = 'http://localhost:8082'

 #.
-(Optional) If you have set up the database as a session back end,
+(Optional) If you have set up the database as a session back end (this is
-   perform the database synchronization:
+   done by default with murano local_settings file starting with Newton), perform database migration:

    .. code-block:: console